michielbdejong/fxa-self-hosting/README.md

 If you prefer to host the services on a computer in your house ("home-hosting"), then you need to make this computer addressable on the public internet.
 You can do this using a reverse proxy tunnel like Pagekite (see instructions below), or maybe with DynDNS.

 The reverse proxy tunnel needs to run on an addressable server, but it can be a much smaller (cheaper) one, and also, this reverse proxy tunnel will not store any of your data (the data would be in your house), and if configured correctly, it cannot eavesdrop on any of the traffic that goes through it (because TLS is terminated in your house, not at the proxy).

+Note that the same disclaimer
+applies, that these scripts have not been reviewed for security issues, so don't storing valuable data like your saved passwords is all at your own risk.

 ## Setup